StephenTaf/Modern-Search-Engines-Project/README.md

 - **Web Crawling**: Discovers and crawls English content about Tübingen starting from manually curated seed
 - **Lexical Search**: Uses BM25 scores to quickly filter the most relevant documents
-- **Semantic Search**: Reranks the results from BM25 retrieval with nural embeddings for better search ranking
+- **Semantic Search**: Reranks the results from BM25 retrieval with neural embeddings for better search ranking
 - **Interactive Visualization**: D3.js bubble interface for exploring search results
-- **Data Processing Pipeline**: Handles duplicate detection, language filtering, and content preprocessing
 - **Search Overview**: Uses an LLM to generate a structures response based on top results

 ## How It Works